Container shipping and containers in a port

 4: Use air freight for your most urgent shipments

-Airfreight will likely be your best option for time-critical, sensitive, or high-value cargo.
+Airfreight would likely be your best option for time-critical, sensitive, or high-value cargo.
 Freight forwarders can arrange for shipments between airports and integrate with ground transportation for rapid pickup and delivery to your warehouses.

 GEODIS offers a range of air freight services: